zhazhajiao/zhazhajiao.github.io/src/intro.md

 ## Fun Facts

 - I love music.
-I can play the piano, and I've self-taught myself to play the *Dizi* (笛子, a kind of Chinese flute) and *Xun* (埙, an ancient Chinese musical instrument).
+I can play the piano, and I've taught myself to play the *Dizi* (笛子, a kind of Chinese flute) and *Xun* (埙, an ancient Chinese musical instrument).
 I can also play a little guitar.